A community project creating Banners

 Banners of Chard

-Lead Artist for the Banners Project Jenny Mellings is running workshops with the Chard community to co-create banners with local relevance and reference to celebrate Chard – people and place.
+Lead Artist for the Banners Project Jenny Mellings ran an extensive programme of workshops with the Chard community to co-create banners with local relevance and reference to celebrate Chard – people and place.

 Five striking banners – collective pieces, with imagery created by many different people/groups through workshops, drawn together, collated and beautifully presented by the project artist appointed by Somerset Art Works.

-Created through printmaking and textile elements, the banners will be approx 1.2m wide by 1.7m long.
+Created through printmaking and textile elements, the banners are approx 1.2m wide by 1.7m long.

-The workshops will focus on community, wellbeing, nature, the town centre, local history, food, culture, diversity, geography and industry.
-It is hoped that the journey towards the creation of the banners will be as interesting and enjoyable as eventually seeing them on display.
-It is likely that many more ideas and images will be generated than can fit onto the final pieces, and so the preparation itself should be worthwhile for all who are involved.
+The workshops focused on community, wellbeing, nature, the town centre, local history, food, culture, diversity, geography and industry.
+It is hoped that the journey towards the creation of the banners was as interesting and enjoyable as eventually seeing them on display.
+Many more ideas and images were generated than could fit onto the final pieces, and so the preparation itself was valued as an integral part of the process.

 The project aimed